PaulKinlan/paul.kinlan.me/content/2017-01-26-loading-web-components.markdown

 2. Go it alone and figure something out.

 When I was making the `<air-horner>` element I did ship a `<link rel=import>` file because it seemed like that was the only way to get it working with [webcomponents.org](https://webcomponents.org/) but all it does is load the single JS file that encapsulates everything.
+Instead, I chose to have a single JS file (`<script src="air-horner.js"></script>`) that you include in your page that defines and registers the custom element.
+The script file encapsulates the element logic, definition and styling.

 I made one decision early on.
 By including my component the consumer of the custom element should not have un-controlled blocking requests emanate from my